 There’s no denying it, honeymoons are expensive.
 Especially when you’ve just shelled out a ton of cash on the wedding day of your dreams.
 Traditionally, it was up to the groom’s family to help out with the honeymoon costs, as the bride’s family were usually involved in paying for the day itself.
 But now that times have moved on, and we’ve all agreed to throw a lot of these traditions out of the window (thank goodness!), things have changed.
 Of course, if you’re lucky, and your parents have very kindly offered to help you pay for the honeymoon, we’d recommend that you graciously accept.
 When it comes to paying for your honeymoon, every little helps, and you don’t want to offend anyone.

 If not, your first option is to save, save, save.
 Decide where you want to go on your honeymoon and figure out a budget.
 Include flights, hotels, meals, drinks, and of course some extra cash for fun.
 Then, get saving!
 It’s a great idea to open a separate account specifically for honeymoon savings – this can just be another bank or PayPal account, but a high interest savings account or ISA is ideal.
 This way your savings will be earning for you, and the limited access will mean you wont be as tempted to keep dipping in to pay for napkin hire and flower girl dresses.
-The key is to set out exactly how much you will both need to put away per month to afford the honeymoon you really want, then set up a direct debit and then you wont have to worry about it.
+The key is to set out exactly how much you will both need to put away per month to fund a honeymoon you really want, then set up a direct debit and then you won’t have to worry about it.

 Ask guests to help

 If every last penny you have is going on the wedding, there’s another option – ask your wedding guests to forgo traditional department store gifts and instead contribute cash towards your honeymoon.
 If you’re like most couples these days, you’ll have been living together for a while and already have all of the household ‘stuff’ you need.
-And with a little help from your friends and family, you’ll be able to afford the honeymoon you’ve been dreaming about ever since you started planning your wedding.
+And with a little help from your friends and family, you’ll be able to fund a honeymoon you’ve been dreaming about ever since you started planning your wedding.

 Asking for cash